 Custom sysimages can significantly reduce load times for packages.

 The Julia extension adds a build task for custom sysimages to the Visual Studio Code task system.
 To run the build task, select the command

 Tasks: Run Build Task and then select

 Julia: Build custom sysimage for current environment.

-The build task will create a sysimage that includes all packages in the current Julia environment.
-This sysimage will be saved in the same folder where the
+The build task creates a sysimage that includes all packages in the current Julia environment.
+This sysimage is saved in the same folder where the